 This course studies issues, movements or traditions in literatures that respond to a history of colonization and/or imperialism.
 Latin American, African and Asian cultures or traditions are emphasized in English or English translation; issues addressed might include matters of publication and criticism, myths about the "third world," nationalism, fundamentalism, human rights, technology and cultural resistance.
 Examples might include The Novel in India, Caribbean Dub Poetry, Prison Writing, Major South African Writers, Magical Realism.
+This is a presentation-intensive course.
 Prerequisite: Any 200 level English course.

-American Multi Ethnic Literature ENG313
+American Multi Ethnic Literature ENG313 3

-This course focuses on the history, variety, and aesthetic conventions of one or more racial-ethnic traditions in American writing.
-Individual courses might focus on African-American, Latino, Asian-American or Native American literature, or provide a survey of several traditions.
-Examples include American Multi-Culture, African-American, or Contemporary Latino Literatures.
+This course focuses on the history, variety and aesthetic conventions of one or more racial-ethnic traditions in American writing.
+Individual courses might focus on key forms or authors, distinct traditions such as African-American, Latino, Asian-American or Native American literature, or a survey across several traditions.
+Examples include Barack Obama and the African-American Tradition, Contemporary Latino Literatures, or Haiti and the US in Haitian-American Writing.
 Prerequisite: Any 200 level English course.

-Classics of World Literature ENG340
+Classics of World Literature ENG340 3